craigfrancis/framework/framework/0.1/doc/setup/units.md

 	$this->set('name', 'value');

-Which can be accessed as local variables in the HTML:
+Which can be accessed in the HTML with:

 	<?= html($name); ?>

 These variables are not available to the main [view file](../../doc/setup/views.md) (a unit should be self contained).

-But if you need to access the [response object](../../doc/system/response.md), you can still call:
+But you can still access the [response object](../../doc/system/response.md), and call:

 	$response = response_get();
 	$response->js_add('/path/to/file.js');
 	$response->set('name', 'value');